sense-i-co/docs/docs/CNFE-001.md

 7. Click the **Close** button.

-8. Repeat the steps above to capture email dresses for other Suppliers.
+8. Repeat the steps above to capture email addresses for other Suppliers.

 <!-- ___